akagi-dev/rohi-sdk/README.md

 > The SDK repository provides all the components needed to start build IoT devices
-> powered by [Robonomics](https://robonomics.network/) network, a Web3 cloud platform
+> powered by [Robonomics Network](https://robonomics.network/), a Web3 cloud platform
 > designed to manage IoT devices and robotics.

 </div>